-Westminster College is delighted to offer a wide range of short 3-5 day courses next academic year.
-Wfe hope that you will find something to help you go deeper in your exploration of your faith and discipleship or resources and an opportunity for reflection on your ministry.
+Westminster College is delighted to offer a wide range of short 3-5 day courses throughout the 2022-23 academic year.
+We hope that you will find something to help you go deeper in your exploration of your faith and discipleship or resources and an opportunity for reflection on your ministry.

 Who are these courses for?

 These short courses are relevant to anyone engaged in lay or ordained ministry.
 They are particularly suited to anyone who might be:

 - thinking about your faith and would like to explore a particular topic in more depth

 - considering what God is calling you to do and would like the opportunity to study

 - a Lay Preacher or Worship Leader, Children and Youth Development Officer (CYDO), Church Related Community Worker (CRCW), or Minister of Word and Sacraments, looking to develop new knowledge and fresh skills for your particular ministry